hyperledger-archives/grid-rfcs/0000-catalog.md

 **catalog actions:**
 * CatalogCreate - create a catalog and store it in state
+* CatalogUpdate - update a catalog in state
 * CatalogDelete - removes a catalog from state
-* CatalogReplicate - creates a full copy of a catalog, or a sub catalog from catalog_products that already exist in state

 **catalog_product actions:**
 * CatalogProductCreate - create a catalog_product and stores it in state